jbcodeforce/python-code/docs/coding/dev-env.md

 # Development environments

-Apple Mac OS uses python for its own operations, so it is very important to isolate the development environment from the operation of the OS to avoid compromising the integrity of the whole system.
-So virtualenv can be used, but in today world, docker and pipenv are the way to go as they:
+Apple Mac OS uses Python for its own operations, so it is very important to isolate the development environment from the operation of the OS to avoid compromising the integrity of the whole system.
+So virtual env must be used.

+## Virtual env

+The goals are:

 * avoid installing softwares and libraries not often used on the native OS
 * describe the dependencies on library so programs developed 5 years ago should still run